GiZilla Monster Grappling Grips Review

 Grip training is essential in Brazilian Jiu Jitsu.
 Given enough time, you will develop an iron grip, but most of us are casual trainees and only train 2-3 times per week.
 This means that you likely have time to do some grip training outside of BJJ class.

-I’ve been training my grip for a long time with deadlifts, heavy dumbell rows, farmer’s walks, etc. but in the past few years, I have started to train with one of my retired gis for chinups, rows, etc. I found that the grip required for holding onto cloth is similar, but different, than holding onto a bar.
-I’ve also used Captain of Crush Grippers, Fat Gripz, and other grip building tools in the past.
+I've been training my grip for a long time with deadlifts, heavy dumb bell rows, farmer's walks, etc. but in the past few years, I have started to train with one of my retired gis for chinups, rows, etc. I found that the grip required for holding onto cloth is similar, but different, than holding onto a bar.
+I've also used Captain of Crush Grippers, Fat Gripz, and other grip building tools in the past.

 But not too long ago, I decided to pick up a pair of GiZilla grips and I’m very impressed.
 I also considered the Orangahang and the new Scramble grip trainer, but the Scramble trainer wasn’t out yet and there are a few features that led me to choose the GiZilla grips, which I’ll detail below.

-There are really four essential gi grips in BJJ (and the GiZilla (affiliate) can mimic all of them): collar, sleeve, pistol, and flat gi grips.
+There are really four essential gi grips in BJJ (and the GiZilla can mimic all of them): collar, sleeve, pistol, and flat gi grips.

 With the GiZilla grips, I can do (for example) recline rows, barbell rows, cable rows, lat pulldowns, face pulls, deadlifts, chin ups, band snapdowns, and even leg raises.
 I wouldn’t however, recommend them for explosive movements like high pulls or cleans.
 The grips won’t break, but you might…